Saba Rouhani

 Professional overview

-Dr. Saba Rouhani is an Assistant Professor in the Department of Epidemiology at GPH, and joins the school as inaugural faculty at its Center for Anti-racism, Social Justice and Public Health.
+Dr. Saba Rouhani is an Assistant Professor in the Department of Epidemiology at GPH.
+She conducts research in social epidemiology, policy evaluation, and overdose prevention.

 Prior to joining NYU Dr. Rouhani worked as research faculty in the Department of Health, Behavior and Society at the Johns Hopkins Bloomberg School of Public Health.
 She also completed a fellowship funded by the National Institutes of Health/National Institute on Drug Abuse.
 Her research has been published in the International Journal of Drug Policy, Drug and Alcohol Dependence, the Journal of Urban Health, and the American Journal of Public Health and Preventive Medicine.